our people

 Ellie has completed the Company Directors Course and is an individually appointed member of the legislated South Australian Suicide Prevention Council.
 Ellie was previously the Lived Experience Advisor (Consumer) with the SA Mental Health Commission and had her own Private Practice as a Therapist & Consultant.
 She also loves cheese, particularly the stinky oozy kind.

-Ellie Hodges, Executive Director & Founder (1.0FTE) | ellie@lelan.org.au
+Ellie Hodges [she/her], Chief Executive and Founder (1.0FTE) | ellie@lelan.org.au

 Brett has had a varied working career including jobs as a charter boat deckhand, Hydrographic Surveyor, gravedigger, and a Beneficiary advocate.
 For the past 30 years he has worked in the health field including 20 years in the Mental Health Sector.